doublehan07/doublehan07.github.io/_pages/about.md

 I am a research assistant at [IIIS, Tsinghua University](https://iiis.tsinghua.edu.cn/en/), advised by [Prof. Huazhe Xu](http://hxu.rocks/index.html).

-I was a co-founder of [Dexta Robotics Inc.](https://www.dextarobotics.com/).
+I was a Co-Founder of [Dexta Robotics Inc.](https://www.dextarobotics.com/).

-I obtained my bachelor's degree from Tsinghua University, with a solid background in Electronic Engineering and Mechanical Engineering.
+I obtained my bachelor degree from Tsinghua University, with a solid background in **Electronic Engineering** and **Mechanical Engineering**.